rafcc/pytorch-bsf/README.md

 Mathematically, it is a polynomial map from a simplex to a Euclidean space determined by a set of vectors called the control points.
 This package provides an algorithm to fit a Bezier simplex to given data points.

+See the following papers for technical details.
+- Kobayashi, K., Hamada, N., Sannai, A., Tanaka, A., Bannai, K., & Sugiyama, M. (2019).
+Bézier Simplex Fitting: Describing Pareto Fronts of´ Simplicial Problems with Small Samples in Multi-Objective Optimization.
+Proceedings of the AAAI Conference on Artificial Intelligence, 33(01), 2304-2313. https://doi.org/10.1609/aaai.v33i01.33012304
+- Tanaka, A., Sannai, A., Kobayashi, K., & Hamada, N. (2020).
+Asymptotic Risk of Bézier Simplex Fitting.
+Proceedings of the AAAI Conference on Artificial Intelligence, 34(03), 2416-2424. https://doi.org/10.1609/aaai.v34i03.5622

 ## Requirements